-Network Working Group H. Chan Internet-Draft Huawei Technologies Intended status: Informational July 9, 2012
+H. Chan

+Huawei Technologies

+July 13, 2012

-Expires: January 10, 2013
+Expires: January 14, 2013

-A unified mobility management protocol framework and DMM gap analysis draft-chan-dmm-framework-gap-analysis-00
+A unified mobility management protocol framework and DMM gap analysis draft-chan-dmm-framework-gap-analysis-02

 Abstract

 This draft proposes a unified framework of mobility management in terms of abstracted logical functions.
 It is shown that mip, pmip, and several of their extensions can be expressed in terms of different configurations of these logical functions.
 Such a unified framework provides a convenient view on gap analysis of existing protocols, and also on the needed re-configurations of the logical functions as well as the needed extensions towards distributed mobility management.